LarkspurCA/androidweardocs/explore.rst

   ./adb -d forward tcp:5601 tcp:5601

-6. ON the handheld device, launch the Android Wear Preview app and click Connect.
+6. ON the handheld device, launch the Android Wear Preview app.

+  The first time you launch the Preview app, an onscreen message reminds you that Android Wear is not a notification listener...
+Follow the onscreen instructions.

-  The preview app initially displays Connecting... then changes to Connected when it establishes a link to the emulator.
+  The preview app displays Connected when it establishes a link to the emulator.

   .. figure:: images/open.png
     :scale: 35 %